Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

 ## Exception

-Testing to insure exeception are thrown and or handled.
+Testing to insure exception are thrown and or handled.

 1. We can test exceptions with Throws assert.